avarobillard/EDS223-HW1/README.md

-# EDS 223 Homework 1: Environmental Justice Analysis
+# Comal County, Texas Environmental Justice Analysis

 This repository contains a Quarto document with an exploration of an environmental justice topic.
 The goal of this project is manipulate vector and raster data to build multi-layer maps in R with `tmap`.